spotinst/help/src/docs/ocean/tools-and-integrations/openshift/create-cluster-v311.md

 ## Prerequisites

-- OpenShift is installed and configured on AWS or GCP.
+- OpenShift is installed and configured on AWS, Azure, or GCP.
 - At least one worker node is up and running, with a primed image and user-data.
 To set up the primed image and user data, you may follow the procedures below.

 ### Create Primed Image